How To Do Your Thai visa extension in Bangkok

 Where do I extend my Thai visa in Bangkok?

 You extend your Thai visa in Bangkok at ‘Thai Immigration’ in a place called ‘ChaengWattana’ in Thai.
 Here’s the google map below.
-As you can see, it’s not really even in Bangkok City, so it’s quite far out, near Don Mueng Airport.
+As you can see, it’s not really even in Bangkok City, so doing your Thai Visa extension is quite far out, near Don Mueng Airport.

 Thai Immigration Phone: (+66) 0-2141-9889